-1.The Executive Committee
+1. The Executive Committee

-The Board of Directors which was held on November 9, 2021 has appointed a new member of the EXCO who is Mr. Kirin Narula.
 An Executive Committee (EXCO) selected by the Board is responsible for setting the Company's policies and for making important decisions related to the Company's operations and report to the Board.
 The present Executive Committee comprises of the following directors:

 Name Current Position 1.
 Mr Chan Bulakul Vice Chairman Chairman of the Executive Committee Chief Executive Officer Authorized Director Chairman of the Risk Management Committee Chairman of the Investment Committee 2.
 Mr Varit Bulakul Member of the Executive Committee Member of the Investment Committee 3.
-Mr Anake Kamolnate Member of the Executive Committee Authorized Director Member of the Risk Management Committee Member of the Investment Committee President Operation Company Secretary
+Mr Anake Kamolnate Member of the Executive Committee Authorized Director Member of the Risk Management Committee Member of the Investment Committee President Operation Company Secretary 4.
+Mr Varut Bulakul Member of the Executive Committee Member of the Compensation Committee Member of the Nominating Committee Member of the Investment Committee President Investment

-Name Current Position 4.
-Mr Varut Bulakul Member of the Executive Committee Member of the Compensation Committee Member of the Nominating Committee Member of the Investment Committee President Investment 5 Mr Kirin Narula Authorized Director Member of the Nominating Committee Member of the Risk Management Committee Member of the Investment Committee Member of the Executive Committee
+Name Current Position 5 Mr Kirin Narula Authorized Director Member of the Nominating Committee Member of the Risk Management Committee Member of the Investment Committee Member of the Executive Committee